 Signs of corroded metal frames include rusted frames, which may have warped or become distorted.
 Cracked glass, leaded lights with loose cames and small glazing panes that have buckled are also symptoms.

 The most serious issue that can afflict iron or steel windows is rust.
 As the metal corrodes it expands, causing distortion which can eventually lead to the glass cracking.
 But even windows that appear to be beyond repair can often be successfully overhauled.

 - Where rust only affects the surface, it can simply be cleaned off with a wire brush (but take precautions as red lead was a commonly used primer)

-- Corroded sections of old wrought iron windows can be cut out and new replacement sections welded in
+- Cut out corroded sections of old wrought iron windows and weld in new replacement sections

 - Repairs to cast iron are more difficult as it’s almost impossible to weld; it may instead require ‘cold-metal stitching’

-- Once all rust is removed, apply a good-quality zinc primer before painting
+- Remove all the rust and apply a good-quality zinc primer before painting

 - Old metal windows may have also acquired multiple coats of paint which, once stripped, can greatly improve their functionality

 - Where old leaded lights have become loose and draughty, fitting secondary glazing internally can sometimes provide an effective solution.
 In more severe cases, the entire leaded light may need to be removed and professionally rebuilt wholly or partially using new lead

 Any opening in a wall is a weak point and older solid walled buildings can suffer problems where hidden wooden lintels have become rotten.
 Clues to this can include cracking over window openings externally to the brickwork to brick arches, stonework or render.
 Cracking to internal plasterwork can develop where internal timber lintels are defective.

 Lack of support to the outer leaf during replacement window installation works can cause movement in more modern cavity wall properties.
 This can lead to stepped cracking to the external masonry above a window opening.